 Bacteria may destroy the tissue in the mouth over time.
 These tissues can become cancerous or cause tumors.

 Kids should brush their tongues vigorously each day with a cleaning tool, such as a tongue brush or scraper.
 The process of keeping a tongue clean includes the following:

-- With a tongue brush: Brush actively and as far back on the tongue as possible, pressing down firmly.
+Brush actively and as far back on the tongue as possible, pressing down firmly.
 Rinse thoroughly, then clean the brush with hot water and store it upright, so moisture drains away.

-- With a scraper: Start with the device as far back on the tongue as possible, then bring it forward while pressing down, pulling forward particles and bacteria-containing film.
+Start with the device as far back on the tongue as possible, then bring it forward while pressing down, pulling forward particles and bacteria-containing film.
 Repeat two or three times, rinse thoroughly, then clean the scraper with hot water.
 Store it in an upright position.

 But how do we get our kids to clean their tongues?
 Here are a few tips:

 - Make sure your children know that a dirty tongue is a leading cause of bad breath.
 Kids don’t want bad breath, and tongue brushing or scraping is an excellent way to prevent it.

 - Make tongue cleaning part of their teeth brushing routine.

 - Let them know a dirty tongue can lead to cavities, which might mean an extra trip to the dentist.